It should be noted that liquid sandpaper is really a colloquial term since you do not actually “sand” with the product.

 - Rub the cloth on the surface so that the liquid sandpaper is transferred.

-- Let the liquid sandpaper sit on the surface for the time designated by the instructions.
+- Let the liquid sandpaper sit on the surface for the time designated by the instructions (about 10-15 minutes).

-- Dry the surface with another lint-free cloth.
+- Wipe off the surface with another lint-free cloth to remove any residue left.

 You can also wash away the liquid sandpaper if you choose, then dry it properly before you start painting.